"Got the job done well with no follow-ups necessary. Mindful of my cat. Would call again if necessary."

 Stink bugs or the Halymorpha halys are an invasive species that was accidentally introduced to Allentown, Pennsylvania in 1996 from shipping containers from China.
 Invasive species are organisms that don’t originate in the area and are introduced to other people typically by transportation of goods between countries.
 The species has since been introduced to Virginia with the first known introduction in 2004 followed by another in 2010.
 They are ¾ inch long insects with white bands on their legs and antennae and white and black spots on their abdomen.
 They are grayish-brown in color and have hard shell, shield-like backs.

 Stink bugs have glands located on the underside of their abdomens and thorax.
-Stink bugs prefer warmer climates but will Stink bugs eat vegetables and fruits and can sometimes feed on soybeans and corn.
+Stink bugs prefer warmer climates.
+Stink bugs eat vegetables and fruits and can sometimes feed on soybeans and corn.
 They don’t lay their eggs inside of homes or structures, but instead lay their eggs outside on the underside of leaves.
 Female stink bugs lay 30-100 eggs at a given time and 300 eggs in a single season.
 They arrange them on the leaves in dozens of tight clusters and neat rows.
 The eggs are barrel-shaped and can vary in color but are typically light green.
 Stink bugs reproduce various times throughout the year and are dormant during the winter and active during the springtime.

 These insects are most often present in the autumn because they will begin their overwintering process.
 Overwintering is when an organism will wait out the winter weather in a warm environment such as a home.
 During the fall, the insects will begin to find a place that they can overwinter and that is why you may see them in the fall and winter more than typical.
 Stink bugs like warm habitats and will live under stones, ground covers, boards and in weeds during the winter time.
 The easiest way to know you have a stink bug problem is to smell them.
 They will congregate in warm areas of your home.
 Stink bugs will stay in your home through the entire winter and then will leave the home in the spring when it becomes warm again.
 When there are stink bugs in your home or on your property, you should know about the potential damage they cause.